Measures We Are Taking

 people in group residential settings

-All of our staff have been asked to do the following:
+All of our staff have done the following:

 Wash their hands when they arrive and before they leave your home